ddvlamin/data_engineering_ua/code_examples/README.md

-some quick and dirty code examples to show in class
+some code examples to show in class

+TODO: clean it up